top of page

 In 1995, I took a yoga class for college credit at a university in Florida.
-I figured it would be an easy class.
-My first impression about yoga was that it was a good way to stretch.
-I did not think much else about it.
-And I did not continue my practice when that school semester ended.
+I figured it would be an easy course.
+My first impression was that yoga was a good way to stretch.
+I did not think much else about it, and I did not continue my practice when that school semester ended.

-In 2005, I began practicing yoga again.
-I did it each week in the basement of a New York City building in which I lived.
+In 2005, I began practicing yoga again each week in the basement of a New York City building in which I lived.
 Anna Hughes Dioguardi was my instructor.
 There was something special about the way she guided students through the practice.
-During her classes, I realized yoga was not just a means to stretch as I had previously thought, but a way to keep out of my head, which was a huge reprieve at that time.
+During her classes, I realized yoga was not just a means to stretch, but a way to keep out of my head, which was a huge reprieve at that time.
 I also felt that yoga seemed to be a moving meditation within which I found an ability to transcend space and time.
 I soon developed a twice-a-week practice.

 What happened next can best be summarized by the following passage from the Dalai Lama's Little Book of Inner Peace: